GudBoiNero/Destroyman-III/README.md

     "REFRESH_DATA": true
 }
 ```
 Ensure that `config.json` is added to .gitignore to prevent security issues.
+(By default it should always be inside of .gitignore)

 #### Running the Bot
 Go to [Discord Applications](https://discord.com/developers/applications) and create a Bot for yourself.